kedro-org/kedro/docs/source/deployment/airflow.md

 ### Deployment process with Astro CLI

-In this section, we'll start by setting up a new blank Airflow project using Astro.
-We'll then copy the files prepared in the previous section from our Kedro project.
-Next, we'll customise the Dockerfile to enhance logging capabilities and manage the installation of our Kedro package.
-Finally, we will run and explore the Airflow cluster.
+In this section, you will start by setting up a new blank Airflow project using Astro and then copy the files prepared in the previous section from the Kedro project.
+Next, you will need to customise the Dockerfile to enhance logging capabilities and manage the installation of our Kedro package.
+Finally, you will be able to run and explore the Airflow cluster.

 0. To complete this section, you have to install both the [Astro CLI](https://docs.astronomer.io/astro/install-cli) and [Docker Desktop](https://docs.docker.com/get-docker/).